Humdan/grey-texascities/README.md

 OR from terminal:
 ./run.sh

-OR run individual files
+OR run python file

-python <filename>.py
+python main.py

 _____________________________________________________________________